Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

-This Letter describes the first simultaneous measurement of the lepton universality ratios $\RDpDst$ at the LHCb experiment, using the decays \tautomu, $\Dstarp\to \Dp\piz$ and $\DKpipi$.
-Using isospin symmetry, this can be interpreted as a measurement of $R(D^{(*)})$.
+This Letter describes the first simultaneous measurement of the lepton universality ratios $\RDpDst$ at the LHCb experiment, using the decays \tautomu, $\Dstarp\to \Dp\piz$ and $\DKpipi$, specifically the first LHCb measurement of $R(D^+)$.
+This measurement uses data corresponding to 2.0\invfb collected during the period 2015\textendash2016 in 13\tev $pp$ collisions.
+Using isospin symmetry, these measurements can be combined with those of $R(D^{(*)0})$.
 The analysis strategy is similar to the existing measurement performed with the $D^{0}\to K^{-}\pi^{+}$ decay~\cite{LHCb-PAPER-2022-039}, where a three-dimensional template fit to the squared four-momentum transferred to the lepton pair (\qsq), the energy of the muon in the $B$ meson rest frame (\El) and the squared invariant mass missing from the visible system (\msqmiss) is performed to separate the signal and the normalisation from the backgrounds.
-The contribution from the first excited states $D^{*}$ ($D^*(2007)^+$ and $D^*(2010)^0$) to the ground state $\Dp$ is significantly reduced in this measurement compared to the \Dz case in Ref.~\cite{LHCb-PAPER-2022-039}.
+The contribution from the first excited states $D^{*}$ ($D^*(2007)^0$ and $D^*(2010)^+$) to the ground state $\Dp$ is significantly reduced in this measurement compared to the \Dz case in Ref.~\cite{LHCb-PAPER-2022-039}.
 The \piz meson in the $\Dstarp\to \Dp \piz$ decay is not reconstructed, due to the large background from neutral objects.
-This measurement uses data corresponding to 2.0\invfb collected during the period 2015\textendash2016 in 13\tev $pp$ collisions.